Shyam12911/Portfolio./README.md

-# Portfolio.
 A single-page personal portfolio built with HTML, CSS, and JavaScript.
 It presents identity, skills, projects, and contact details in a responsive layout.
 Structure includes a fixed header, hero section, about block, skill grid, project cards, and a contact footer.
+CSS handles layout, spacing, and color system; JavaScript handles the mobile navigation toggle.
+Purpose: provide a clean public profile for work samples and professional links.